 • Montessori is an approach that values the human spirit and the development of the whole child-physical, social, emotional, and cognitive.
 When situations or conflicts arise with students, adults act as mediators and provide opportunities for conversations, reflection, and learning.
 Assistants follow the Positive Discipline model and refer to the Multi-Tiered System of Support (MTSS) when needing to implement supplemental or intensive support.

-• With guidance from the lead teacher, maintain classroom routines and expectations to develop and ensure a nurturing Montessori learning environment that is healthy, safe, clean, orderly, and inviting (inside and outside).
+• With guidance from the lead teacher, maintain classroom routines and expectations to develop and ensure a healthy, safe, clean, orderly, and inviting classroom environment (inside and outside).

 • Two years of college (preferred)

-• Experience working with children ages 9-12 (preferred
+• Experience working with children ages 6-9 (preferred)

 • Experience working in a Montessori setting (preferred)